Abelian envelopes of exact categories and highest weight categories: Abstract

 The right and left abelian envelopes of exact categories are introduced, an example being the category of coherent sheaves on a scheme as the right envelope of the category of vector bundles.
 The existence of right (left) abelian envelopes is proven for exact categories with projectively (injectively) generating subcategories with weak (co)kernels.

 We show that highest weight categories are precisely the right/left envelopes of thin categories.
-Ringel duality is interpreted as a duality between the right and left abelian envelopes of a thin exact category.
-The duality for thin exact categories is introduced by means of derived categories and Serre functor on them.
+Ringel duality on highest weight categories is interpreted as a duality between the right and left abelian envelopes of a thin exact category.
+A duality for thin exact categories compatible with Ringel duality is introduced by means of derived categories and Serre functor on them.